A person standing next to a green wall.

 The FASB requires disclosure of deferred tax balances in the financial statements, found here.

 The revenue and expenses you report on your income statement don’t always translate into income and deductions for tax purposes.
-Tax accounting and financial accounting have slightly different rules, which is why your business’s taxable income isn’t always the same as the net income on your financial statements.
+Tax accounting and financial accounting have slightly different rules, which is why your business’s taxable income is sometimes different from the net income on your financial statements.

 Some of these instances result in permanent tax differences.
 For example, interest income from municipal bonds may be excluded from taxable income on the tax return, but included in accounting (book) income.